 3. There are no pop up tents or chairs permitted.

 5. Heats/Waves will be limited to 50 people or less.

 6. Spartan Pros will be released in waves every 5 minutes from 8am -8:25.
 See note 5.
 And you will need to fill out a survey that will help determine which wave you should be in.

 The race was held in Dallas, GA.
 Which is just outside of Atlanta.
-Savage Race has used this venue many times and it makes for great race.
+Savage Race has used this venue many times and it makes for a great race.
 They even find a way to get a little elevation in the course considering the area is hilly at best.
-With limited attendance compared to a typical race parking was easy.
+With limited attendance compared to a typical race, parking was easy.
 But again they have it figured out at this location.

 The Race & Course

 I have to admit, this course was awesome!
-A great mix of trail, make your own, cut straight up the hill at it’s steepest point, and try to dodge the mud.
+A great mix of trails, make your own, cut straight up the hill at it’s steepest point, and try to dodge the mud.
 I got 1,100+ in elevation gain and 5.25 miles for distance overall.
 And Save Race doesn’t get enough credit for their obstacles.

 As for this course, it featured all the classics with some tough new ones like Anchors Aweigh and Battering Bird.
 Even more exciting was placing a gauntlet of grip with Wheel World, Pedal for the Medal (not grip but sucks) Inversion Therapy, Battering Bird, Sawtooth, Anchors Aweigh, & Colossus all in the last 8 obstacles.
 Just a challenging but fun course overall.

 One note for pro waves.
 I left at 8:15 and hit a long line at the Savage Rig.
 There was no retry line or let the first tries to the front.
-This cost me 3+ minutes and was the difference between one of the athletes in my wave making the an Age Group podium.
+This cost me 3+ minutes and was the difference between one of the athletes in my wave making an Age Group podium.
 It’s an easy fix and will hopefully be implemented in the future.